Jan 5 2017

-® 2017 in , LG Electronics (LG) will showcase a groundbreaking new lineup of intelligent robots, as part of the company's innovations in artificial intelligence and developments in the IoT ecosystem.
+This week at CES® 2017 in Las Vegas, LG Electronics (LG) will showcase a groundbreaking new lineup of intelligent robots, as part of the company's innovations in artificial intelligence and developments in the IoT ecosystem.
 The lineup includes a home robot that doubles as a smart home gateway and intelligent home notification center, enhancing convenience in users' day-to-day lives.
 LG is also taking the power of IoT and smart technology outside of the home with advanced robots designed for use in airports and other public spaces.
-Las Vegas

 Hub Robot: Creating a Smarter Home